Palem1988/blocknetdx-utils/README.md

 # Command-Line options for build-time automation

 All optional arguments are optional.
-If not specified, they each carry a default value of 100.
+If not specified, they each carry **a default value of 100**.

 - Use *-s* or *--sequence* argument to specify the number of sequence tests to run.
 - Use *-u* or *--unittest* argument to specify the number of unit tests to run.